torstees/MVtest/documentation/installation.rst

 $ `python setup.py install`

 If no errors are reported, it should be installed and ready to use.

+**Regarding PYTHON 3** I began the process of updating the code to work with both python versions 2 and 3, however, there are some real issues with some library support of version 3 that is discouraging.
+So, until those have been resolved, I have no plans to invest further time toward support for python 3.

 System Requirements
 +++++++++++++++++++